 4-year old classes are Monday through Friday from 8:00 – 3:00.
 Extended Day is available for Pre-K students.

-For more information or to schedule a tour, please email Anne Ryan Craig, Preschool Director or call, 703.356.1508
+For more information or to schedule a tour, please email Anne Ryan Craig, Preschool Director, or call the Front Office at 703.356.1508.

 Saint Luke School complies with the Arlington Diocese curriculum